PotHix/pothix.github.com/content/posts/when.md

 +++
-title = "When: The Scientific Secrets of Perfect Timing" date = 2020-10-24 tags = [
+title = "Review of When: The Scientific Secrets of Perfect Timing" date = 2020-10-24 tags = [
     "english",